Dh-nu5sh/sysgreet/docs/examples/default-output.md

-# Default Hostinfo Banner Snapshot
+# Default Sysgreet Banner Snapshot

-This reference output documents the constitutional gates enforced by the Hostinfo CLI.
+This reference output documents the constitutional gates enforced by the Sysgreet CLI.

 ## Constitution Gates Checklist